A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images: Conclusion

 \section{Conclusion}

-In this paper, we presented \projectname, a framework that supports the seamless transfer of data from the healthcare PACS to the BMI research clusters and enables efficient execution of ML pipelines on the images, reports, and the extracted metadata.
-With the efficient data transfer architecture between the healthcare and research departments and processing capabilities from the research clusters, we demonstrated the potential for seamless execution of ML pipelines in real-time from scanners to BMI research clusters.
+In this paper, we presented \projectname, a framework that supports the seamless transfer of data from the PACS to the research clusters and enables efficient execution of ML pipelines on the images, reports, and the extracted textual metadata. \projectname facilitates the execution of ML models with a minimal tuning of infrastructure.
+It further enables the development of models against real-time data streams and helps gather large-scale prospective data in a centralized store to facilitate imaging research.
+We demonstrated the potential for seamless execution of ML pipelines in real-time with three use cases of \projectname -- one on ML workflows on the DICOM images, and the other two by processing the extracted metadata.
+Our evaluations and prolonged execution of the \projectname prototype highlight its support for efficient processing of data.

-As future work, we propose to add de-identification pipelines from The Cancer Imaging Archive (TCIA)~(\cite{clark2013cancer}), allowing human curation and a centralized process for IRB, thus ensuring that the data pipelines produce high-quality data in a secure and scalable manner.
-Our evaluations and prolonged execution of the \projectname prototype highlight its support for efficient distributed processing of data.
-Thus, \projectname enables the development of models against real-time data stream and also helps in gathering large-scale prospective data in a centralized store to facilitate imaging research.

-We also propose to use standardized instruments of the unified theory of acceptance and use of technology (UTAUT)~(\cite{venkatesh2016unified}) to measure the perceived usefulness and satisfaction of the inference pipeline for AI validation.
-We will use the applied cognitive task analysis (ACTA)~(\cite{militello1998applied}) previously validated for extracting task information from subject matter experts and adapt it for clinical validation.
-This approach will entail a task interview with ``think aloud'' observations as radiologists validate AI models on the inference pipeline, followed by a knowledge audit of the decision making for determining clinical performance and utility of the AI algorithms.
+As future work, we propose to add de-identification pipelines from The Cancer Imaging Archive (TCIA)~\cite{clark2013cancer}, allowing human curation and a centralized process for IRB, thus ensuring that the data pipelines produce high-quality data in a secure and scalable manner.
+We propose using standardized instruments of the unified theory of acceptance and use of technology (UTAUT)~\cite{venkatesh2016unified} to measure the perceived usefulness and satisfaction of the inference pipeline for AI validation.
+We will use the applied cognitive task analysis (ACTA)~\cite{militello1998applied} previously validated for extracting task information from subject matter experts and adapt it for clinical validation.
+This approach will entail a task interview with think aloud observations as radiologists validate AI models on the inference pipeline, followed by a knowledge audit of the decision making for determining clinical performance and utility of the ML pipelines.